 1. Preschool through Grade 3

 - a.
 Emergency medication will be carried by classroom teacher - b.
-Allergic child will be required to be chaperoned by classroom teacher unless parent or adult designated by parent accompany the child.
+Allergic child will be required to be chaperoned by a classroom teacher unless a parent or adult designated by the parent accompanies the child.

 2. Grades 4-8